-Used in Russia and certain other post-Soviet states, the Soviet system of education changed little since its establishment — well, it can be said that the Soviet/Russian (and other post-Soviet systems largely based on it, like Ukrainian or Kazakh ones) educational system is in constant state of reform, but in fact this reform changes only superficial details and mainly consists of piling ever more paperwork and lecture hours on a teacher, the basis of the system remains adamant.
-Before the Revolution Russia used a system very similar to the German one, and after a brief period of revolutionary experimentation it was largely recreated as it was.
-It starts when the child is 6 years old, and the minimum compulsory amount of school is 9 years.
+Used in Russia and certain other post-Soviet states, the Soviet system of education changed little since its establishment well, it can be said that the Soviet/Russian (and other post-Soviet systems largely based on it, like Ukrainian or Kazakh ones) educational system is in constant state of reform, but in fact this reform changes only superficial details and mainly consists of piling ever more paperwork and lecture hours on a teacher, the basis of the system remains adamant.
+Before the Revolution Russia used a system very similar to the German one, and after a brief period of revolutionary experimentation it was largely recreated as it was (changing only the names of institutions; the pre-Revolution system was a carbon copy of the German one down to the names of schools like Gymnasium, Realschule etc.).
+It starts when the child is 6 years old (sometimes 7 years old), and the minimum compulsory amount of school is 9 years.